An entropy-optimal path to humble AI: Methods

 Performance evaluation and hyperparameter selection for benchmarks 1 and 2 were performed using 50 fold Monte Carlo crossvalidation.
 For each fold, the data was split into three non-overlapping subsets: train, validation and test.
 Exhaustive grid search was employed, where for each combination of hyperparameters, a model was trained on the training set.
 The reported test performance refers to that of the model having highest performance on the validation set.

 The hyperparameter used for fitting EON models are listed in the Table \ref{tab:hyp_eon}.
 Only $N=1$ was employed in the comparisons.
+For the regression task, the hyperparameters were randomly sampled in the following intervals: $\delta_1$: $[0.9, 1.1]$, $\epsilon_0$: $[5e-4, 5e-2]$, $\epsilon_1$: $[1e-3, 5e-2]$, $K$: $[\lfloor\frac{3}{9} T\rfloor, \lfloor \frac{8}{9}T \rfloor]$.
 Neural Networks (NN) were fitted using the 'fitcnet' function in MATLAB, with the optimal 'LayerSize' hyperparameter searched using the following list of possible values: 1, 2, 3, 4, 5, 10, 12, 15, 25, 30, 50, 70, 100, 125, 150, 175, 200, 225, 250, 275, 300, 350, 400, 450, [5,5], [10,10], [20,20], [50,50], [100,100], [150 150], [200 200], [5 5 5], [10 10 10], [25 25 25],[100,100,100], and [150,150,150].
 Random Forest models were trained using the 'fitcensemble' function with Bayesian hyperparameter optimization used with its default settings, except for fixing the 'Method' to 'Bag'.
 Gradient Boosted Decision Trees (GB) models were trained using the 'fitcensemble' function, but with trees as base learners.
+For the regression task, Random Forest and Gradient Boosted Decision Trees models were trained as for the classification task, with the difference that the function used was 'fitrensemble'.
+Similarly, for Neural Networks the same configuration was used, but using 'fitcnet'.
 All experiments were conducted in MATLAB R2024a, except for TabPFN, which was run using the Python package available at \url{https://github.com/PriorLabs/TabPFN}, without hyperparameter tuning (since foundational models do not require hyperparameter tuning).
 To ensure a fair comparison of the computational cost, all methods were evaluated on the CPU.
 All compared algorithms were provided with the same training, validation and testing data in all of the crossvalidation splits, and run on the same hardware: a Macbook Pro with an M1 Max processor and 64GB of RAM.